-My name is Dr. Harry W. Smiley, but most just call me Doctor.
+My name is Dr. Harry W. Smiley, but most people just call me Doctor.
 After graduating from medical school in Arkansas, my wife Nel and I packed up our Dodge Touring Car and headed for Los Angeles.
-Our car broke down in Box Canyon, just outside Mecca, and we were towed to Indio.
-It was February 1921, and the weather in Indio was beautiful.
-There was no doctor, so we decided to stay, and I set up my medical practice.
+Our car broke down in Box Canyon, just outside of Mecca and we were towed to Indio.
+It was February 1921 and the weather in Indio was beautiful.
+We saw that there was no doctor so we decided to stay and I set up my medical practice.

 In 1926 we bought some land and built our own house.
-Indio was so small we felt like we were out in the country.
-Our home was made from adobe and reinforced with railroad ties from the nearby railroad station.
-The house had two rooms for my practice - a waiting room and an examination room next to it.
+Indio was so small we felt like we were out in the country, rather than close to town.
+Our home was made from adobe and was reinforced with railroad ties from the near-by railroad station.
+The house had two rooms for my practice - a front room for a waiting room and an examination room next to it.
 I also made house calls.
 Nel took care of all the billing and records for the office.
 I hated to charge people for my services and often took things in trade.

-I had a safe built into the basement of the house because I made many of my own medicines and had to keep them safe.
-People joked that it looked like a jail cell.
+I had a safe built into the basement of the house because I made a lot of my own medicines and had to keep them safe.
+Many people joked that it looked like a jail cell.
 Nel and I would sometimes set up cots in the basement during the summer and sleep there because it was cooler.
-Eventually, I opened an office in Idyllwild during the summer so we could escape from the desert heat.
+Eventually I opened an office in Idyllwild during the summer so we could escape from the desert heat.

 I practiced medicine in our house until I retired in 1938.
-By this time, Indio had grown, and our house was in the middle of town.
+By this time, Indio was a lot bigger and our house was in the middle of town.
 After we sold it, Nel and I moved to Carlsbad to enjoy the beach weather.
-I returned to Indio during World War II to help other doctors in the valley since there was a shortage of doctors.
+I came back to Indio during World War II to help other doctors in the valley since there was a shortage of doctors.

-[Dr. Smiley passed away in 1950, and Nel a year later.
-The Smiley's home is part of the campus of the Coachella Valley History Museum and is open to the public.
+[Dr. Smiley passed away in 1950 and Nel passed away a year later.
+Dr. Smiley's home is part of the campus of the Coachella Valley History Museum and is open to the public.
 Photo courtesy of the Coachella Valley History Museum.]